Soursop: Cultivation

-The plant is grown for its 10–35 cm long, prickly, green fruit, which can have a mass of up to 10 kg, making it probably the second biggest annona after the junglesop.
+The plant is grown for its 10–35 cm long, prickly, green fruit, which can weigh up to 10 kg, making it the largest Annona fruit, though not as large as the related junglesop Anonidium mannii.
 Away from its native area, some limited production occurs as far north as southern Florida within USDA Zone 10; however, these are mostly garden plantings for local consumption.
-It is also grown in parts of Southeast Asia and is abundant on the Island of Mauritius.
+It is also grown in parts of China and Southeast Asia and is abundant on the Island of Mauritius.
 The main suppliers of the fruit are Mexico followed by Peru, Brazil, Ecuador, Guatemala, and Haiti.
 To aid soursop breeders and stimulate further development of genomic resources for this globally important plant family, the complete genome for Annona muricata was sequenced in 2021.

 Uses

+Culinary

 The flesh of the fruit consists of an edible, white pulp, some fiber, and a core of indigestible black seeds.
 The pulp is also used to make fruit nectar, smoothies, fruit juice drinks, as well as candies, sorbets, and ice cream flavorings.
-Due to the fruit's widespread cultivation, its derivative products are consumed in many countries, such as Mexico, Brazil, Venezuela, Colombia, and Fiji.
-The seeds are normally left in the preparation, and removed while consuming, unless a blender is used for processing.
+Due to the fruit's widespread cultivation, its derivative products are consumed in many countries, such as Jamaica, Mexico, Brazil, Venezuela, Colombia, and Fiji.

-In Indonesia, dodol sirsak, a sweet, is made by boiling soursop pulp in water and adding sugar until the mixture caramelizes and hardens.
-Soursop is also a common ingredient for making fresh fruit juices that are sold by street food vendors.
-In the Philippines, it is called guyabano, derived from the Spanish guanábana, and is eaten ripe, or used to make juices, smoothies, or ice cream.
-Sometimes, the leaf is used in tenderizing meat.
-In Vietnam, this fruit is called mãng cầu Xiêm (Siamese Soursop) in the south, or mãng cầu (Soursop) in the north, and is used to make smoothies, or eaten as is.
-In Cambodia, this fruit is called tearb barung, literally "western custard-apple fruit."
-In Malaysia, it is known in Malay as durian belanda ("Dutch durian") and in East Malaysia, specifically among the Dusun people of Sabah, it is locally known as lampun.
-Popularly, it is eaten raw when it ripens, or used as one of the ingredients in Ais Kacang or Ais Batu Campur.
-Usually the fruits are taken from the tree when they mature and left to ripen in a dark corner, whereafter they will be eaten when they are fully ripe.
-It has a white flower with a very pleasing scent, especially in the morning.
-While for people in Brunei Darussalam this fruit is popularly known as "Durian Salat", widely available and easily planted.

-Soursop leaves are sold and consumed in Indonesia as herbal medicine.
-The leaves are usually boiled to make tea.